-A limited number of first descendants of the Southern Ute Tribe may receive a permit to harvest one antierless elk from tribal land December 1 - 31, 2023.
+A limited number of Southern Ute first descendants may receive a permit to harvest one antierless elk from tribal land December 1 - 31, 2024.
 See details below under the list of hunts.

-Reminders for 2023-2024
+Reminders for 2024-2025

 Continued Mandatory Validation on bucks and bulls